-Early preparation for maths occurs when parents or others:
+Early preparation for maths can occur by:

-- Help your child count a few objects such as plates on the table, buttons on clothing - Ask your child to assist with the shopping "Can you put 5 oranges in the bag?"
-"I wonder how much the oranges weigh?" - Talk to your child about time, e.g., "five minutes till bedtime," "four sleeps until you go to the party".
-Having an analog clock in the house is really helpful! - Let your child find out what he/she can buy with a few coins - Talk to your child as he/she uses construction toys, e.g. "Can you make it bigger?"
-"Find five blue blocks" - "Put a block on top of each carriage" - Let your child play with water or sand etc. to learn how much will fit into different containers. - Cook together- can you get me 1⁄2 a cup of flour?
-What did we use more of...flour or milk.
+- · Helping your child count a few objects such as plates on the table, buttons on clothing etc. - · Asking your child to assist with the shopping "Can you put 5 oranges in the bag?"
+"I wonder how much the oranges weigh?" - · Talking to your child about time, e.g., "five minutes till bedtime", "four sleeps until you go to the party".
+Having an analogue clock in the house is really helpful! - · Letting your child find out what he/she can buy with a few coins. - · Talking to your child as he/she uses construction toys, e.g., "Can you make it bigger?"
+"Find five blocks" "Put a block on top of each carriage". - Letting your child play with water or sand etc. to learn how much will fit into different containers. - · Cooking together "Can you get me $\frac{1}{2}$ a cup of flour?"
+"What did we use more of... flour or milk?"